uc-cdis/gen3.org/content/resources/user/analyze-data.md

   2 files downloaded.
 ```

-## Running a Jupyter Server on a Virtual Machine (VM)
+## Running a Jupyter Server on a Virtual Machine
 * * *

-1. Login to your 'analysis' VM.
+1. Login to your 'analysis' virtual machine (VM).

 	If accessing your VM through a head node, you can use a config file (~/.ssh/config) to create a "multiple hop" ssh tunnel to your VM:
 	```